-- 4.1 The minimum graduation requirement for a bachelor's degree is 120 credit units, subject to the requirements of individual colleges/schools.
-Students may take additional courses exceeding the minimum graduation requirement, but the maximum number of credit units completed should not exceed 144. - 4.2 Except for those students who are pursuing a double major/double degree or those who have been granted special permission to exceed the maximum number of credit unit limit, students who cannot complete all the degree requirements for graduation within the maximum number of credit units permitted will be required to discontinue their studies. - 4.3 Of the required graduation units, all students must complete a major and satisfy the Gateway Education requirement, University Language Requirements, college/school requirements, and any other requirements stipulated by the cognizant academic unit, with the balance to be fulfilled by minor(s) or free electives.
+- 4.1 The minimum graduation requirement for a normative 4-year bachelor's degree is 120 credit units, subject to the requirements of individual colleges/schools.
+Students may take additional courses exceeding the minimum graduation requirement, but the maximum number of credit units completed should not exceed 144.
+For a bachelor's degree with a normal study duration longer than 4 years, the minimum credit units for graduation and the maximum credit units for the degree shall be approved by the Senate based on individual programme needs. - 4.2 Except for those students who are pursuing a double major/double degree or those who have been granted special permission to exceed the maximum number of credit unit limit, students who cannot complete all the degree requirements for graduation within the maximum number of credit units permitted will be required to discontinue their studies.

-4.4 Double counting of courses is permissible between the major and college/school requirements, as well as between the minor and college/school requirements.
+- 4.3 Of the required graduation units, all students must complete a major and satisfy the Gateway Education requirement, University Language Requirements, college/school requirements, and any other requirements stipulated by the cognizant academic unit, with the balance to be fulfilled by minor(s) or free electives. - 4.4 Double counting of courses is permissible between the home major and college/school requirements, as well as between the minor and college/school requirements.
 However, the credit units would count only once toward the total credits attained by the student, regardless of the number of requirements the course serves to fulfil.